cloudmesh-community/book/chapters/container/singularity/singularity.md

 * <https://www.sdsc.edu/support/user_guides/tutorials/singularity.html>

 and modified.
 To use it you will need an account on comet which can be obtained via XSEDE.
-IN case you use this material as part of a class please contact your teacher for more information.
+In case you use this material as part of a class please contact your teacher for more information.

 ## Background